Phospholipase C

 Phospholipase C (PLC) is a class of membrane-associated enzymes that cleave phospholipids just before the phosphate group (see figure).
 It is most commonly taken to be synonymous with the human forms of this enzyme, which play an important role in eukaryotic cell physiology, in particular signal transduction pathways.
 Phospholipase C's role in signal transduction is its cleavage of phosphatidylinositol 4,5-bisphosphate (PIP2) into diacyl glycerol (DAG) and inositol 1,4,5-trisphosphate (IP3), which serve as second messengers.
 Activators of each PLC vary, but typically include heterotrimeric G protein subunits, protein tyrosine kinases, small G proteins, Ca2+, and phospholipids.

 There are thirteen kinds of mammalian phospholipase C that are classified into six isotypes (β, γ, δ, ε, ζ, η) according to structure.
 Each PLC has unique and overlapping controls over expression and subcellular distribution.
+However, PLC is not limited to mammals, and is present in bacteria and Chromadorea as well.

 Variants

 Mammalian variants

 The extensive number of functions exerted by the PLC reaction requires that it be strictly regulated and able to respond to multiple extra- and intracellular inputs with appropriate kinetics.
 This need has guided the evolution of six isotypes of PLC in animals, each with a distinct mode of regulation.
 The pre-mRNA of PLC can also be subject to differential splicing such that a mammal may have up to 30 PLC enzymes.